Spiced Banana Chai Tea Smoothie

 - 1 very ripe frozen banana, cut into chunks

 - 1/4 teaspoon pure vanilla extract

 - Heat your milk in a small saucepan on the stove for a minute or two in the microwave, just until it is hot and starting to steam.

 - Put the tea bag in the milk and place in the refrigerator until chilled.

-- Combine the tea milk, banana (cut into chunks) and vanilla in a blender or Vita-Mix or Magic Bullet and blend until smooth.
+- Combine the tea-infused milk, banana, and vanilla in a blender and blend until smooth.